MeshCore Repeater

 SF (Spreading Factor)

 Spreading Factor determines how robust the signal is against noise.
 Higher SF = longer range but slower transmission.
-MeshCore uses SF11 for a good balance between range and speed.
+For this configuration, the SF setting is 7.

 CR (Coding Rate)

 Coding Rate adds error correction to the signal.
 Higher CR = better error correction but more overhead.
-MeshCore uses CR 4/8 for reliable communication.
+For this configuration, the CR setting is 5.

 Advertisements (Adverts)